midzer/beerbase/content/breweries/rogue-ales/dads-little-helper.md

 srm: 0
 upc: 0
 ---
-\This aint your Dads malt liquor\" - Brewmaster John Maier After the death of his wife
+This aint your Dads malt liquor" - Brewmaster John Maier After the death of his wife